Funny boy: Tom Shkolnik on The Comedian

 The Comedian, backed by the BFI Film Fund, is released on DVD on 29 July.

 The Comedian is the first feature from Tom Shkolnik, focusing on Ed (Edward Hogg), a thirtysomething who works in a call centre while trying to make it as a standup on London’s comedy circuit.
 After a disastrous gig, he meets Nathan (Nathan Stewart-Jarrett, better known as Curtis in Misfits), a vibrant young man, and the two begin to date.
 Ed’s life begins to change drastically – he walks out on his job, and even as his relationship with Nathan grows more serious, he begins to have feelings towards his flatmate, Elisa (Elisa Lasowski).

 It’s a film that will chime with anyone who has followed their dreams by moving to the big city to find success, only to discover how reality gets in the way.
 It shows a London you very rarely see on the big screen (ie one that actually exists); Shkolnik filmed across East London, including Shoreditch, Hackney Wick and Brick Lane.
 With believable, flawed characters, and an excellent script developed through improvisation with the actors, it was one of the highlights of last year’s London Film Festival.
-Backed by the BFI Film Fund, it has been shown across the world, and is being screened at this year’s London Lesbian & Gay Film Festival.
-It’s released in cinemas on 31 May.
+Backed by the BFI Film Fund, it has been shown across the world, including at this year’s London Lesbian & Gay Film Festival.

 How did the idea for The Comedian come about and how inspired was it by real life?